If you sue all the homosexuals, how exactly do you effect service?

 * Steve Klepper’s fair-minded and favorable review of Lat’s forthcoming book, Supreme Ambitions (affiliate link).
 [Maryland Appellate Blog]

 Litigation finance is a funding tool many companies are considering to help cover the fees and expenses related to major legal claims.
 We at Lake Whillans Litigation Finance have compiled a list of questions to help you determine if your client is a candidate for litigation finance.

 * The Biglaw firm that Chris Christie hired to investigate Chris Christie and the Bridgegate scandal has concluded that Chris Christie did nothing wrong.
 Phew, Chris Christie couldn’t haven seen that one coming.
 [BuzzFeed]

 * If you were an attorney on the D.C.
-Circuit case where counsel received an unexpected benchslap for excessive use of acronyms, would you have said OMG WTF, or LOL NBD?
+Circuit case where counsel received an unexpected benchslap for their use of excessive acronyms, would you have said OMG WTF, or LOL NBD?
 Choose wisely, unless you DGAF.
 [Legal Writing Pro]

 * BTW, the D.C.
-Circuit doesn’t so much forbid the use of uncommon acronyms as much as it requires that a glossary be used to define them.
+Circuit doesn’t so much forbid the use of uncommon acronyms so much as it requires that a glossary be used to define them.
 Too bad iPads have killed glossaries.
 [Maryland Appellate Blog]

 * An American failed chef in Paris: One of Lat’s friends from back in the day when he was at Wachtell took a very circuitous route to becoming the first American partner at a top French firm.
 [The Deal Pipeline]